Mazda Automobile Model 2020 Mazda CX-30

 Exterior Design:

-The CX-3 follows Mazda's Kodo design language, featuring sleek lines and a bold front grille.
+The CX-30 follows Mazda's Kodo design language, featuring sleek lines and a bold front grille.

 Cargo Space:

-While being a subcompact SUV, the CX-3 provides practical cargo space for its size, suitable for daily use and urban adventures.
+The CX-30 provides practical cargo space, making it suitable for daily use and small adventures.

 Trims:

-The CX-3 is typically available in different trims, allowing buyers to choose between various levels of features and amenities.
+The CX-30 is typically available in different trims, allowing buyers to choose between various levels of features and amenities.

 Options and Upgrades:

-Various options and packages might be available to customize the CX-3, allowing buyers to add features such as upgraded audio systems, advanced safety features, and more.
+Various options and packages might be available to customize the CX-30, allowing buyers to add features such as upgraded audio systems, advanced safety features, and more.

 Performance:

-The CX-3 is known for its agility and responsive handling, making it well-suited for city driving.
-The Skyactiv-G engine offers a good balance of power and fuel efficiency.
+The CX-30 is known for its responsive handling and engaging driving dynamics.
+The Skyactiv-G engine provides a good balance of power and fuel efficiency.

 Manufacturer: Mazda